Thursday, September 22, 2022

 WOR (NYC's channel 9) took advantage of NBC's Kong remake broadcast to drag out the original King for a non-Thanksgiving showing.

-In the midst of the Sunday listings, ABC ran this Battlestar Galactica ad, one of four illustrated by Frank Frazetta.
+In the midst of the Sunday listings, ABC ran this Battlestar Galactica ad, one of four illustrated by Frank Frazetta, more impressive in color.

 Now it's Son of Kong's turn to ride the network coattails.